raphael03franzen/raphael03franzen/README.md

 - 👋 Hi, I’m @raphael03franzen (I'm German)
 - 👀 I’m interested in programing in java and C.
-- 🌱 I’m currently learning programing Java , Html , PHP and C :P
+- 🌱 I’m currently learning programing Java , Html and C
-- 💞️ I’m looking to collaborate on something(I'm still in school)
+- 💞️ I’m looking to collaborate on something
 - 📫 How to reach me : You can contact me over Telegram https://t.me/RaphaelFranzen2003

 <!---